Dismals Canyon — just a short drive from Birmingham

 Appreciate the gift of nature

 As a young child, my dad and grandmother instilled a love and appreciation for the outdoors.
 Dismals is a location they would have loved; I wish they both had been able to visit.
 On a spring day several years ago, along with friends, we experienced a secluded forest area that was one of the most inviting we had ever seen.
-Once we descended down the stairway into the canyon, the serene landscape surrounded us and our hike began.
+Therefore, once we descended down the stairway into the canyon, the serene landscape surrounded us and our hike began.

 A relaxing hike in northwest Alabama